Fifty-seven Percent of the population 15 years old and over are in the labor force

 8. Overseas Filipino Workers (OFWs) are not considered as part of the labor force in the Philippines.
 Hence, in the LFS, data on economic characteristics of household members who are OFWs are not collected.
 For the LFS reports, they are excluded in the estimation of the size of working population, that is, population aged 15 years and older, and in the estimation of the labor force.

-10. For the July 2020 round, ECQ/Lockdown/COVID-19 pandemic was included in the reasons for working more than 48 hours, less than 40 hours, and not looking for work.
+10. For the April 2020 round, ECQ/Lockdown/COVID-19 pandemic was included in the reasons for working more than 48 hours, less than 40 hours, and not looking for work.
+The April 2020 LFS was conducted from 20 April to 16 May 2020.